Thibaut-Mouton/react-spring-messenger-project/README.md

 * [Material UI](https://mui.com/) v5.7.0
 * [MySQL Server](https://www.mysql.com/)

+# What's next ?
+You want to know the roadmap of the project, next release or next fixes ?
+Check the "Projects" tab or visit the [Fast Lite Message's roadmap](https://github.com/users/Thibaut-Mouton/projects/4)

 # Project fast start up
 In a hurry ?
 Juste type ```docker-compose up``` in the root directory.
 This will start 3 containers : MySQL, backend and frontend together.
 Liquibase will take care of the database setup.
 For development purpose, the DB is filled with 5 accounts (password: ```root```) :